The Best Bow Square To Use on Your Bow (2023 update)

-They're a must-have for any serious (or even semi-serious!) archer, and luckily, they're pretty simple.
-You buy a good one and it lasts you forever.
+They're a great tool for any serious (or even semi-serious!) archer, and luckily, they're pretty simple.
+You buy a good one and it can last for a long time.
 Here are the models I consider the best bow squares.

 The Easton T Bow Square